larryaasen/dive/packages/dive_ui/README.md

 read more about [Desktop support for Flutter](https://docs.flutter.dev/development/platform-integration/desktop) if you are not familiar with those.

+Example code is the best way to explore and learn Dive.
 There are many small example apps included in the `dive_ui` package.
 You should run those examples first to get familiar with the widgets and classes that are part of Dive.